Ipswich: People

 The Tudor Cardinal Thomas Wolsey was born in the town.
 Sir Samuel Mayart, the judge and political theorist, was born in Ipswich in 1585.
-The artist Thomas Gainsborough and the cartoonist "Giles" worked here, Horatio, Lord Nelson, became Steward of Ipswich, and Margaret Catchpole began her adventurous career here.
+The artist Thomas Gainsborough and the cartoonist "Giles" worked here.
+Horatio, Lord Nelson, became Steward of Ipswich, and Margaret Catchpole began her adventurous career here.
+The abolitionists Richard Dykes Alexander and Thomas Clarkson had strong associations with the area, and the Royal Navy Admiral Benjamin William Page was born and died in the town.
 Alf Ramsey and Bobby Robson were both successful managers of Ipswich Town.
 Ipswich was the birthplace in 1741 of Sarah Trimmer, née Kirby, writer and critic of children's literature and among the first to introduce pictorial material and animals and the natural world into it.
 Also born in Ipswich is Sam Claflin, who appeared in The Hunger Games and Peaky Blinders.